 You can bring the movie up on your laptop and then use the projector to watch it on the screen!

-You can also have a watch party with friends who are stuck at home!
+You can also have a watch party with friends who are stuck at home at a different location!

 12. Host a game night or extended game tournament.